Embed-RL: Reinforcement Learning for Reasoning-Driven Multimodal Embeddings: Experiments

 \subsection{Implementation Details}

 We train Qwen3-VL-2B~\cite{Qwen3-VL} and Qwen3-VL-4B~\cite{Qwen3-VL} as Embedders with the DeepSpeed Zero2 optimization framework, and adopt a sub-batch strategy following VLM2Vec~\cite{jiang2024vlm2vec}.
-The models are trained for 2 epochs with an initial learning rate of 1e-4 and weight decay of 0.01; the batch size is 512 for the 2B model and 256 for the 4B model, and we use Low-Rank Adaptation (LoRA)~\cite{hu2022lora} for fine-tuning.
-For reinforcement learning, Qwen3-VL-8B~\cite{Qwen3-VL} is trained as Reasoner via the GRPO algorithm~\cite{guo2025deepseek} for 1 epoch, with a batch size of 256, learning rate of 3e-6, and standard GRPO hyperparameters.
+The models are trained for 2 epochs with a learning rate of 1e-4 and weight decay of 0.01; the batch size is computationally light: 512 for the 2B model and 256 for the 4B model, and we use Low-Rank Adaptation (LoRA)~\cite{hu2022lora} for fine-tuning.
+For reinforcement learning, Qwen3-VL-8B~\cite{Qwen3-VL} is trained as Reasoner via the GRPO algorithm~\cite{guo2025deepseek} for 1 epoch, with a computationally light batch size of 256, a learning rate of 3e-6, and standard GRPO hyperparameters.